123456789zws/IDA-TimeTravelEmulator/README.md

 ![Difference chooser use examples](https://github.com/user-attachments/assets/ad40cd4b-c82a-49ca-a07d-ff22705394dd)

-Use hotkey `D` to open the difference selector view.
+Use hotkey `D` to open the difference chooser view.
 This view automatically updates when switching states, providing a clear visual representation of memory and register changes between the two states.

 #### Debugging Mode